Trainable Weight Averaging: Accelerating Training and Improving Generalization: An Efficient Training Scheme

-In previous works on subspace extraction \cite{li2022low,li2023trainable}, the basis vectors were strictly orthogonalized to ensure that they were linearly independent.
-However, this sequential orthogonalization process can introduce numerical errors, which can lead to inaccurate estimation for subspace bases.
-Our decoupling method, which involves only decentralization and normalization of the weight vectors and without the need for heavy numerical operations, does not strictly orthogonalize the basis vectors.
-We have found that this does not significantly affect the performance of the subspace training.
-In fact, our simplified strategy is already effective in decoupling the weight vectors and leads to much more efficient subspace construction.
+Another approach to decouple the model weights $\left \{ \boldsymbol{w}_i \right \}_{i=1}^n$ is to orthogonalize them using Schmidt orthogonalization~\citep{li2023trainable}.
+However, this sequential process can be computationally intensive, potentially compromising the accuracy of subspace basis estimation.
+In contrast, our decoupling method, which involves only decentralization and normalization of the weight vectors without intensive numerical operations, does not enforce strict orthogonalization.
+Our experiments show that this relaxation does not significantly impact the subspace training performance.
+In fact, this simplified strategy effectively decouples the weight vectors while being readily applicable to distributed training, resulting in more efficient subspace construction.
 We will compare this in Section \ref{sec:subspace-extraction}.